yjg30737/pyqt-editable-list-widget/README.md

     def keyPressEvent(self, e): # make editor closed when user pressed enter if e.key() == Qt.Key_Return:
             self.closeIfPersistentEditorStillOpen()
+            # return --> If you insert this then it won't make you consecutively add the next item.
         return super().keyPressEvent(e)

     def closeIfPersistentEditorStillOpen(self): # Check if user are editing item